 3) A Spiritual Experience

 All that energy spent wondering what I want for dinner is now freed up to do much more important work.
 Meditations are deeper, I notice an ease slipping into a state of stillness that usually takes a lot more time.
-This is also the feedback I have gotten from many participants.
-Some have felt that they're all of a sudden psychic as subtle energy patterns and shifts are MUCH more noticeable when you cleanse.
+This is also the feedback I have gotten from participants I've lead over the years.
+Subtle energy patterns and shifts are MUCH more noticeable when you cleanse.

 In summary: I recommend cleansing for most people - as well as intermittent fasting which I'll cover in another post.
 If you are interested in learning more, click here to contact me.

 'Make new determinations as to what you are going to do and what you are going to be in this next year.
 Set a program for yourself; carry it through, and you will find how much happier you will be.
 Failure to keep to your schedule of improvement means you have paralyzed your will.
 You have no greater friend and no greater enemy than yourself.
 If you befriend yourself, you will find accomplishment.
 There is no law of God preventing you from being what you want to be and accomplishing what you want to accomplish.
 Nothing detrimental that happens can affect you unless you sanction it.'

 Extra Bonus: Here are my cardinal rules for cleansing